What Are ACH Payments, and Why Is ACH Data Important?

 Payment tokenization replaces sensitive data like ACH data with randomly generated sets of numbers known as tokens.
 ACH data includes bank account numbers, bank names, and addresses.
 To secure customers’ payment information, tokens do not contain sensitive information that could be compromised due to a data breach.
 Tokens can be stored and accessed in a financial organization’s internal systems, while the original data is kept in a secure external environment.

 Unlike encryption, tokenization produces tokens that are unique and irreversible.
 Since tokens do not directly relate to the original data, tokens cannot be reverted to the original form.
-Even if an organization suffers from a breach, the sensitive data will not be compromised due to payment tokenization.
+Even if an organization suffers from breach, the sensitive data will not be compromised due to payment tokenization.
 This will help prevent the business from experiencing lawsuits and fines.
 If you’re interested in learning more about ACH data or payment tokenization, contact one of our TokenEx experts today.
 We would love to meet you and discover how we can help secure your sensitive data, enable your most critical business processes, and protect your payment data from breach.